alexsteinerde/vapor-graphql-template/README.md

   }
 }

-// But we can also just query ids and it will only send them wihtout the title data. query GetTodoIDs {
+// But we can also just query ids and it will only send them without the title data. query GetTodoIDs {
   todos {
     id
   }
 }

-// We can include arguments directly into the query mutation createTodo {
+// We can also query all users and their specific todos. query GetAllUsersWithTodos {
-  createTodo(title: "Cleanup the house") {
+  users {
     id
+    todos {
+      id
       title
+    }
+  }
+}

+// We can include arguments directly into the query mutation createUser {
+  createTodo(name: "Jess", userID: "8339179E-39C5-43E0-8D95-37FE6C547970") {
+    id
+    name
   }
 }